galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > {{ page.zenodo_link }}/files/GSM461182.fastqsanger
 > ```
 >
 > For the single-end data, there is no need to flatten the collection before **FastQC**.
-The parameters of all tools are the same except **STAR** for which you can set `Length of the genomic sequence around annotated junctions` to 74 as one dataset has reads of 75bp (others are 44bp and 45bp).
+The parameters of all tools are the same except **STAR** for which you can set `Length of the genomic sequence around annotated junctions` to 74 as one dataset has reads of 75bp (others are 44bp and 45bp) and **FeatureCount** were your data are not paired any more.
 {: .hands_on}

 # Analysis of the differential gene expression